hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 > _**NOTE:** Don't be alarmed by any conflict statements when loading this library, these statements are just informing you of packages that are currently loaded that have functions of the same name._

 The `ggplot2` syntax takes some getting used to, but once you become comfortable with it, you will find it's extremely powerful and flexible.
 To start learning about `ggplot2` syntax we are going to re-create our first figure from the [The Epigenetic State of PRDM16-regulated Enhancers in Radial Glia Controls Cortical Neuron Position paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6667181/).
 We will build the figure below using the layering approach employed by  `ggplot2`.
-We will highlight the purpose and utility of each layer we add, highlighting it's flexibility and customization.
+We will highlight the purpose and utility of each layer we add, while highlighting it's flexibility and customization.

 <p align="center">
 <img src="../img/volcano_plot_glia.png" width="500">